County Route 514 (New Jersey): Route description

-CR 514 widens into a four-lane divided highway and passes over the New Jersey Turnpike (Interstate 95 or I-95) before coming to an intersection with CR 667.
-Past this intersection, the route turns northeast and passes Middlesex County College before running between residential areas to the northwest and commercial areas to the southeast.
-The road crosses Conrail Shared Assets Operations' Bonhamtown Industrial Track line and intersects CR 531, making a turn to the east.
-CR 514 turns northeast past more commercial development and intersects Raritan Center Parkway before coming to an interchange complex that has access to the New Jersey Turnpike and Route 440, I-287.
-Following this interchange, the route becomes undivided again and passes more businesses, crossing CR 501.
+CR 514 widens into a four-lane divided highway and passes over the New Jersey Turnpike (Interstate 95) before coming to an intersection of Mill Road (CR 667).
+Past this intersection, the route turns northeast and passes Middlesex College before running between residential areas to the northwest and commercial areas to the southeast.
+The road crosses Conrail Shared Assets Operations' Bonhamtown Industrial Track line and intersects with Main Street (CR 531), making a turn to the east.
+CR 514 turns northeast past more commercial development and intersects with Raritan Center Parkway before coming to an interchange complex that has access to the New Jersey Turnpike and Route 440, Interstate 287.
+Following this interchange, the route becomes undivided again and passes more businesses, crossing the intersection of Amboy Avenue (CR 501).
 The road narrows to two lanes at this point and continues into residential areas as it enters Woodbridge Township, where the name of the road becomes Main Street.
-CR 514 passes over both the New Jersey Turnpike and the Garden State Parkway simultaneously before heading into business areas as a four-lane road and reaching an interchange with US 9.
-Here, the road becomes two lanes again and passes homes before heading into the commercial downtown of Woodbridge at the Route 35 intersection.
-CR 514 passes under NJ Transit's North Jersey Coast Line near the Woodbridge Station prior to intersecting CR 652 and turning north onto Rahway Avenue.
-The road heads northeast through a mix of residences and businesses, with CR 604 joining the road for a short distance.
-The route crosses Conrail Shared Assets Operations' Port Reading Secondary line prior to intersecting CR 650.
+CR 514 passes over both the New Jersey Turnpike and the Garden State Parkway simultaneously before heading into business areas as a four-lane road and reaching an interchange with U.S. Route 9.
+Here, the road becomes two lanes again and passes homes before heading into the commercial downtown of Woodbridge at the intersection of Amboy Avenue (Route 35).
+CR 514 passes under NJ Transit's North Jersey Coast Line near the Woodbridge Station prior to intersecting with Berry Street (CR 652) and turning north onto Rahway Avenue.
+The road heads northeast through a mix of residences and businesses and intersects with Green Street (CR 604.
+CR 604 joins the road for a short distance until it splits from CR 514 by heading northeast on Port Reading Avenue.
+The route crosses the Conrail Shared Assets Operations' Port Reading Secondary line prior to intersecting with Avenel Street (CR 650).
 Farther north, CR 514 crosses Conrail Shared Assets Operations' Supermarket Lead line and heads through industrial areas to the east of East Jersey State Prison.